-Day 1-2 Tokyo
+Day 1-2 Tokyo Meals: D

-Fly overnight to the ultimate 24-hour city of Tokyo, Japan's capital city.
+Arrive in the ultimate 24-hour city of Tokyo, Japan's current capital.
 On arrival, you will be met by an English-speaking representative and transfer approximately 1 and a half hours to your hotel.

 There will be Japanese Bento waiting for you at the hotel!